 Developmental delay in children is a common and concerning presentation in pediatric primary and specialty care.
-The identification and evaluation and treatment of children with learning or developmental impairments is of great concern in the clinical, educational, and public health settings.
+Identifying, evaluating, and treating children with learning or developmental impairments is of great concern in the clinical, educational, and public health settings.
 This article reviews core principles of development in children.
-Appropriate use of screening methods aimed identifying developmental problems in children is discussed.
+Appropriate use of screening methods to identify developmental problems in children is discussed.
 The specialty medical evaluation and management of children with identified developmental disorders will be reviewed, including current recommendations for investigations and treatment.

-• Development proceeds in an orderly, timed, and sequential process that occurs in a predictable fashion.
+• Development proceeds in an orderly, timed, and sequential process that occurs predictably.

 • Developmental delay is a common pediatric presentation that can be influenced by all domains of health (biological, psychological, and socioeconomic).

-• The range of underlying diagnoses is broad and assessment of developmental delay requires a comprehensive and longitudinal approach to history and physical exam.
+• The range of underlying diagnoses is broad, and assessment of developmental delay requires a comprehensive and longitudinal approach to history and physical examination.

-• Investigations should be targeted based on individual presentations and cooccurring conditions with genetic testing being first line for unexplained cases of global developmental delay.
+• Investigations should be targeted based on individual presentations and co-occurring conditions, with genetic testing being the first line for unexplained cases of global developmental delay.

 • A child with a developmental disability should have an identified medical home as a child with special health care needs with targeted, multidisciplinary interventions.

 In creation of the science of developmental diagnosis, Gesell and Amatruda compared typical developmental patterns with those seen in the child being evaluated.
-Typical development is based on documented sequences of skill emergence, and the age norms for when these skills are observed.
-Gesell established the first set of norms by recording the skill acquisition of children seen in his clinic, establishing that an orderly, timed, and sequential process of development occurred in a predictable fashion.
-This allowed for identification of both normal and abnormal patterns.
-They also introduced the concept of developmental quotient (DQ), a comparison of a child’s chronologic age and his developmental age, expressed as a ratio.
+Typical development is based on documented sequences of skill emergence and the age norms for when these skills are observed.
+Gesell established the first set of norms by recording the skill acquisition of children seen in his clinic, establishing that an orderly, timed, and sequential development process occurred predictably.
+This allowed for the identification of both normal and abnormal patterns.
+They also introduced the concept of developmental quotient (DQ), a comparison of a child’s chronologic age and developmental age, expressed as a ratio.